henrylei2000/henrylei2000.github.io/index.md

 # HENRY LEI
-- CS + Econ from Swarthmore and Oxford with a GPA 3.9/4.0
+- CS + Econ from Swarthmore and Oxford
-- Professional experiences at T. Rowe Price and SVB Securities
+- Professional experiences at T. Rowe Price, SVB Securities, and Pom United
 - Award-winning research and startup

 ## SKILLS